HealthFree

 What does Winter's formula tell you?

-What if the actual PCO2 is higher?
+What if the actual PCO2 is higher than expected?

-What if the actual PCO2 is lower?
+What if the actual PCO2 is lower than expected?

 Secure and Private